 Q – Hi Justin, we’re honoured to have you take our questions, and I’ve got a few!
 Firstly, can you tell us what you appreciate in a script editor?

 Another hallmark of a good script editor is a sense of humour.
-That’s vital when you’re both slogging through a 10th draft, or a set of amends that are mangling your work, but

-Production are demanding be made.
+That’s vital when you’re both slogging through a 10th draft, or a set of amends that are mangling your work, but production is demanding to be made.

-Crucially, great script editors have confidence in their own opinions, but are collaborative.
+Crucially, great script editors have confidence in their own opinions but remain collaborative.
 My favourite script editors feel like allies and comrades; we’re in it together.